 - 1. Minimize the impact of accessibility and safety features on the visual character of the building and the district. - a.
 Locate ramps and other means of access along secondary elevations whenever possible. - b.
-Scale the access feature to the historic building to which it is being added, within building code requirements. - c.
+Scale the feature to the historic building to which it is being added. - c.
 Design ramps to have simple, non-detracting detailing. - d.
 Design accessibility elements such as handrails and balusters to be simple in character and finish. - e.
-Select finishes that blend with the building or landscape.

-- 2. Minimize the impact of accessibility and safety features on the historic fabric of a building. - Design and install ramps or other means of access so that they do not require removal or alteration of character-defining features of the original front porch, façade, or entry. - Design and install ramps so that they can be removed in the future without damaging historic materials. - c.
-If a wider entry is necessary to meet the accessibility code, alter an opening on a secondary elevation rather on the front elevation.
+Select finishes that blend with the building or landscape. - 2.
+Minimize the impact of accessibility and safety features on the historic fabric of a building. - a.
+Design and install ramps so that they do not require removal or alteration of character-defining features. - a.
+Design and install ramps so that they can be removed in the future without damaging historic materials. - b.
+It is not appropriate to install ramps or other means of access that require changes to the original front entry or porch. - c.
+Widen entries on secondary elevations, if necessary to meet the accessibility code, rather than those on the front.